Grades: 5-12

 Perpetual foreigner

-Have students conduct research on the following:
+Have students research the following:

 Find other examples of yellowface and whitewashing in

 film/media.
-One example: Emma Stone, a white actress,
+(One example: Emma Stone, a white actress,

 portraying a part-Hawaiian-Chinese character in 2015’s

-Socratic Seminar) with students on the following questions:
+whole class discussion (i.e., large group, think-pair-share, or Socratic Seminar) with students on the following questions:

-Americans encounter when yellowface and whitewashing occurs?
+What are some problems that Asian Americans encounter when yellowface and whitewashing occurs?

 What can we do about it?

-society lead to systemic racism?
-Ask students to read this lesson’s essay; then have Socratic
+How does perpetual foreigner stereotyping in various sectors of society lead to systemic racism?
+Have students read this lesson’s essay; then have a Socratic Seminar discussion.

 How is the perpetual foreigner stereotype in Hollywood films also

-used in the public sector, and by elected public officials?
+used in the public sector and by elected public officials?
 Give

 examples.